Different Types of Boilers Plus The Best Boiler Type for Your Home

 - Oil prices fluctuate.

-- You need to buy and store oil that is required for heating.
+- You need to buy and store the oil that is required for heating.

 - If war breaks out, the oil will be cut off.

-Biomass boilers can also be known as wood boilers, and that’s because they run using logs or wood pellets.
+Biomass boilers, also known as wood boilers, run using logs or wood pellets.

-These biomass boilers generate the heat in quite a cheap and affordable way, so it’s something to look into if you care about saving money.
+These biomass boilers generate heat in a cheap and affordable way.
+If you care about saving money, a biomass boiler may be the place to look.

-They tend to be very energy efficient as well; they’re among the most sustainable options out there at the moment.
+They tend to be very energy efficient as well; they’re among the most sustainable options out there at the moment and an alternative to gas boilers.

 Pellets tend to help these boilers run better, but logs are cheaper to buy.